anBertoli/go-microservice-project/README.md

 }
 ```

-In the Snap Vault codebase several transport middlewares were used, all related to HTTP related issues:
+In the codebase several transport middlewares were used, all related to HTTP related issues:
 - metrics
 - logging
 - rate-limiting